Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Compact Quantum Groups and Quantum Differential Forms

+The reader is encouraged to consult reference \cite{appendix} for more details.
+It is worth mentioning that reference \cite{appendix} was developed under the Hermitian convention of the differential; so equation (\ref{adstructure4}) in that paper is written as $c^T(\theta)=\theta\circ c$.

 The example developed in this subsection explicitly shows that the universal differential envelope $\ast$--calculus $(\Gamma^\wedge,d,\ast)$ is a proper generalization of the algebra $(\Omega^\bullet_\C(H),d,\ast)$ of $\C$--valued differential forms of $H$ in non--commutative geometry.

 In this way, for a given quantum group $\G$ and a bicovariant $\ast$--FODC $(\Gamma,d)$ over a quantum group $\G$, the triplet will be interpreted as the $\ast$--algebra of {\it quantum differential forms} of $\G$.
-In this sense, the quantum dual Lie algebra plays the role of the {\it dualization} $\mathfrak{h}^\#_\C$ of $\mathfrak{h}_\C$ and the $G$--corepresentation $\ad$ plays the role of the {\it dualization} of the right adjoint action $\ad^{\mathrm{class}}$ of $H$ on $\mathfrak{h}_\C$ (see equation (\ref{adstructure1.1})).
-Furthermore, by equation (\ref{adstructure4}), the linear map
+In this sense, the quantum dual Lie algebra plays the role of the {\it dualization} $\mathfrak{h}^\#_\C$ of $\mathfrak{h}_\C$ and the $G$--corepresentation $\ad$ plays the role of the {\it dualization} of the right adjoint action $\ad^{\mathrm{class}}$ of $H$ on $\mathfrak{h}_\C$.
+Moreover, by equation (\ref{adstructure4}) the linear map

 will be interpreted as the {\it quantum Lie bracket}.